gonglixue/Music-Digital-Asset-Management-System/README.md

 # Music-Digital-Asset-Management-System
-A digital asset management system contains music and other source management, users management and so on.
+This is a  digital asset management system containing the management of music and other kinds of source.
-This B/S management system is based on flask.
+This B/S management system is based on python flask.

 All the pakages used in the project is listed in requirement.txt.